 - Medical Expenses.
 You can pay any amount in medical expenses for others.
 The only caveats: Payments must be made directly to the provider — hospital, doctor, pharmacy or insurance company; the service or good must be something the IRS would allow as a medical expense.

-What if John thinks Bon Idée is the next Amazon?
+What if Jane thinks Bon Idée is the next Amazon?
 No problem.
-He can use the cash he would have given outright to Worthy College to instead buy Bon Idée shares at current market prices, thus greatly raising his cost basis for this stock and reducing his tax bill when he eventually sells.
+She can use the cash she would have given outright to Worthy College to instead buy Bon Idée shares at current market prices, thus greatly raising her cost basis for this stock and reducing her tax bill when she eventually sells.

-The benefit to Worthy College: The college can opt to hold on to the Bon Idée stock or sell it tax-free, since it’s a charity.
+The benefit to Worthy College: The college can opt to hold on to the Bon Idée stock or sell it tax-free, since it’s a nonprofit.

-The Tax Cuts & Jobs Act of 2017 means you have to be more strategic about charitable giving in any one year.
-That’s because the standard deduction was doubled (to $27,700 as of 2023 for married filing jointly; $13,850 for singles).
+The Tax Cuts & Jobs Act of 2017, which remains fully in effect through 2025, means being more strategic about charitable giving in any one year.
+That’s because the standard deduction doubled (to $30,000 as of 2025 for married filing jointly; $15,000 for singles).

 Time to Plan Ahead!